skim-93/Library-DBMS/README.md

 /* 6.
 Find a Customer with Email */
 /* 7.
 Customer Borrowing a book */

--contains 5 complex analytical queries scenarios
+- contains 5 complex analytical queries scenarios
 /* 1.
 Find the books that has been issued in this libaray so far */ /* 2.
 Find most frequent violation that customer */
 /* 3.
 What category type of book is most frequently issued? */